TomDev24/tomdev24.github.io/src/_drafts/2023-10-25-multiprocess.markdown

-two allows one easily to change policies without having to rethink the mechanism and is thus a form of modularity, a general software design principle. gram is currently being executed; similarly a stack pointer and associated
+two allows one easily to change policies without having to rethink the mechanism and is thus a form of modularity, a general software design principle.

 In order to virtualize the CPU, the operating system needs to somehow share the physical CPU among many jobs running seemingly at the same time.
 The basic idea is simple: run one process for a little while, then run another one, and so forth.
 By time sharing the CPU in this manner, virtualization is achieved.
-There are a few challenges, however, in building such virtualization

-virtualization is achieved.
 There are a few challenges, however, in building such virtualization machinery.
 The first is performance: how can we implement virtualiza- tion without adding excessive overhead to the system?
-The second is
-control: how can we run processes efficiently while retaining control over the CPU?
+The second is control: how can we run processes efficiently while retaining control over the CPU?
 Control is particularly important to the OS, as it is in charge of resources; without control, a process could simply run forever and take over the machine, or access information that it should not be allowed to